atbcb/ICTTestingBaseline/docs/02FocusVisible.md

 1. When navigating via keyboard, check that the interface component provides a visible indication of focus when focus is on the  component.

 #### Test Results for SC 2.4.7
-If any test for SC 2.4.7 fails, then the content is not conformant to SC 2.4.7
+If any of the above checks fail, then the content fails this SC

 ## Baseline Test Outcome
 If no content fails, then the content passes the Baseline Requirement